Global stocks edge higher as Turkey worries offset U.S.-China trade talks

 Memories of past emerging market crises, such as the Asian financial turmoil of 1997 and Turkey's 2001 crisis, haunted investors this week and prompted selling across emerging market assets as a whole.
 That left emerging market stocks in a technical bear market, or down 20 percent from recent highs.

-The dollar dipped against a basket of six major currencies, moving further away from its highest levels since June 2017 hit earlier in the week as investors bought the U.S. currency in a flight to safety.
+The dollar dipped against a basket of six major currencies <.DXY>, moving further away from its highest levels since June 2017 hit earlier this week as investors bought the U.S. currency in a flight to safety.

 (Reporting by David Randall.
-Additional reporting by Sinead Carew; Editing by Bernadette Baum and Dan Grebler)
+Additional reporting by Sinead Carew; Editing by Bernadette Baum, Dan Grebler and Susan Thomas)

 By David Randall